TOML

 Tom's Obvious, Minimal Language (TOML, originally Tom's Own Markup Language) is a file format for configuration files.
 It is designed to be easy to read and write by being minimal (unlike the more-complex YAML) and by using human-readable syntax.
-The project standardizes the implementation of the ubiquitous INI file format (which it has largely supplanted), removing ambiguity from its interpretation.
+The project standardizes the implementation of the ubiquitous INI file format, removing ambiguity from its interpretation.
 Originally created by Tom Preston-Werner, the TOML specification is open source.
-TOML is used in a number of software projects and is implemented by all popular programming languages.
+TOML is used in a number of software projects and has libraries implemented in all popular programming languages.

 Syntax

-TOML's syntax primarily consists of, among other constructs, key = value pairs, [section names], and # (for comments).
-TOML's syntax is a superset of the .INI format but has one agreed-upon formal specification, whereas the .INI format suffers from many competing variants (most implicitly specified through project-specific parsers).
+Among other constructs, TOML's syntax primarily consists of key-value pairs, section names in square brackets, and comments delimited by a leading #.
+TOML's syntax is a superset of the INI format.
+Contrary to the INI format, which comprises multiple competing variants as a result of ad-hoc parsers, TOML has a formally agreed-upon syntax.

-Exceeding stringly-typed semantics, TOML supports the data types string, integer, float, boolean, datetime, array and table.
+TOML supports the following data types: string, integer, float, boolean, datetime, array, and table.